-Staff members from Athletes in Action, the sports ministry of Campus Crusade, created an evangelistic DVD featuring Olympic athletes entitled "Struggle & Triumph."
+Staff members from Athletes in Action, the sports ministry of Cru, created an evangelistic DVD featuring Olympic athletes entitled "Struggle & Triumph."

 The title of the DVD was inspired by a quote from Baron Pierre de Coubertin, the father of the modern Olympic movement.
 "The important thing in life is not the triumph but the struggle," he said.
 "The essential thing is not to have won, but to have fought well."

 The project cost nearly $350,000, and took a year to complete.